-- 4.1.102 The Borough Plan has been the subject of an integrated Sustainable Assessment at each stage of the document's evolution.
+- 4.1.112 The Borough Plan has been the subject of an integrated Sustainable Assessment at each stage of the document's evolution.
 The findings of the SA have been used by the Borough Council to assess, refine and amend the preferred policy and site options for inclusion in the Borough Plan Submission Document.
-This has included an assessment of reasonable alternatives in terms of policy wording and site allocations. - 4.1.103 The details set out above comprise the Local Plan Options and reasonable alternatives considered as part of the production of the Borough Plan - Publication Document.
+This has included an assessment of reasonable alternatives in terms of policy wording and site allocations. - 4.1.113 The details set out above comprise the Local Plan Options and reasonable alternatives considered as part of the production of the Borough Plan Publication Plan incorporating Main Modifications.
 These options meet the requirements of the SEA Regulations and Task B2 of the SA Stages.

-5.0 Appraisal of 'significant' environmental effects associated with Borough Plan - Publication Draft
+5.0 Appraisal of 'significant' environmental effects associated with Borough Plan - Publication Plan inc. Main Modifications

-5.1.1 An appraisal of the proposed policies in the Borough Plan - Publication Draft including the proposed strategic site allocations (employment and housing) appraised in this SA is contained at Appendix D together with a key diagram showing the location of the sites.
-This section of the report summarises the findings of the Sustainability Assessment of the Borough Plan - Publication Document in respect of any significant effects associated with the SA objectives and also considers ways of mitigating adverse effects and any cumulative effects arising from the Borough Plan as a whole.
+5.1.1 An appraisal of the proposed policies and site allocations (employment and housing) in the Borough Plan - Publication Plan incorporating Main Modification appraised in this SA is contained at Appendix E. This section of the report summarises the findings of the Sustainability Assessment of the Borough Plan - Publication Plan incorporating Main Modifications in respect of any significant effects associated with the SA objectives and also considers ways of mitigating adverse effects and any cumulative effects arising from the Borough Plan as a whole.
 This accords with Tasks B3 and B4 of the five stage SA process.
-The findings are presented in accordance with the groups of policies in the Borough Plan - Publication Draft.
+The findings are presented in accordance with the groups of policies in the Borough Plan - Publication Plan incorporating Main Modifications.